-This is where the closest encloser proof comes into play.
+So this is where the closest encloser proof comes into play.
 And for the proof to work, the resolver needs to know what the closest encloser is.
-There must be an existing ancestor in zone: a name must exist that is shorter than the query name.
-The resolvers keeps hashing, increasingly shorter names from the query name until an owner name of a NSEC3 matches.
+There must be an existing ancestor in the zone: a name must exist that is shorter than the query name.
+The resolvers keeps hashing, increasingly shorter names from the query name until an owner name of an NSEC3 matches.
 This owner name is the closest encloser.
 When the resolver has found the closest encloser, the next step is to construct the next closer name.
-This is the closest encloser with the last chopped label from qname prepended to it: "<last chopped label>.<closest encloser>".
-The hash of this name should be covered by the interval set in the other NSEC3 record.
+This is the closest encloser with the last chopped label from query name prepended to it: "<last chopped label>.<closest encloser>".
+The hash of this name should be covered by the interval set in any of the other NSEC3 records.